Theodhor21/University-Notes/Robotik.md

 Setp1)Preditction Step given prev belif predict the new belif using motion model step2)corrction step use messurments and messurment model to correct the belif

-## 6.1-GridLocalisation: aprox belif discretly using a histogram like grid over the state space
+## 6.1-GridLocalisation: approx belief discretly using a histogram like grid over the state space
 1- initialise all cells with weight 1/n
 2-every step
 - use use motion model and messurmant model to update the weights of the cells